-ADI is governed by a Board of Directors that steers the organization towards a sustainable future through sound, ethical, and legal governance and financial management policies.
-The Board also makes sure ADI has adequate resources to advance its mission.
+ADI Inc. in New York is governed by a Board of Directors that steers the organization towards a sustainable future through sound, ethical, and legal governance and financial management policies.
+The Board also makes sure ADI-Uganda has adequate resources to advance its mission.
 Our board meets quarterly.

 Clare Karabarinde - Board Chair

-Clare Karabarinde is counsel for the law firm Norton Rose Fulbright and a national of Uganda.
-Ms. Karabarinde represents lenders, equity investors, sponsors and borrowers in connection with the development, project finance, acquisition and divesture of power, energy, transportation and other major infrastructure projects in the United States, Africa, Europe and Latin America.
+Clare Karabarinde, a Ugandan national, is an Executive Director and Senior Counsel for Rabobank, New York Branch.
+Ms. Karabarinde advises Project Finance, Acquisition Finance and International Desk teams at Rabobank on legal matters.
+Prior to becoming an in-house counsel, Clare worked for a number of big law firms including Norton Rose, Clifford Chance and DLA Piper, where she represented lenders, equity investors, sponsors and borrowers in connection with the development, project finance, acquisition and divesture of power, energy, transportation and other major infrastructure projects in the United States, Africa, Europe and Latin America.
 She received her B.A. from Middlebury College and her J.D. from the Boston University School of Law.
 In addition to English, Ms. Karabarinde is fluent in Luganda and Lunyankole.

 Rachel Barish Swartz - Board Secretary

-Rachel Barish Swartz is a Special Assistant United States Attorney in Charlottesville, Virginia.
+Rachel Barish Swartz is Assistant United States Attorney in the Western District of Virginia.
 Prior to joining the criminal division of the United States Attorney's Office, Ms. Swartz worked at two international law firms where her practice focused on complex and securities litigation, white collar defense, and regulatory and internal investigations.
 Ms. Swartz graduated from Yale University and holds a law degree from Columbia Law School.
 Her passion for ADI's mission stems from her job prior to law school with the Foundation for Human Rights Initiative in Kampala, Uganda.

 Jennifer Clark was introduced to ADI’s students in 2010 while traveling in Uganda and began volunteering for the program shortly afterwards.
 Inspired by our many talented and motivated children, she became the organization's Executive Director in 2013, allowing her to devote her full energy to helping our students achieve their dreams.

 When her daughter was born in 2016, Ms. Clark decided to step down as Executive Director, but remains on the Board.
-She is now the General Counsel and Director of Programs for SKIP of New York, a nonprofit that helps chronically ill and developmentally disabled children get the services they need to live at home instead of in hospitals and institutions.
+She is now the Director of Special Initiatives at Queens Community House, a nonprofit that provides individuals and families in Queens, New York, with the tools they need to build healthy, inclusive communities.
 Ms. Clark received her B.A. from Georgetown University and her J.D. from the Georgetown University Law Center.

-Stacy Hock is a philanthropist, public policy activist, and business owner.
-She serves as Chair of the Board of Texans for Education Opportunity, President of Texans First, and on the boards of the Texas Public Policy Foundation, Aminex Therapeutics, the Blanton Museum of Art, the McCombs School of Business and The African Dream Initiative.
-Ms. Hock is a gubernatorial appointee, serving as Vice Chair of the Texas Commission on Next Generation Assessment and Accountability, serves on Lt.
-Governor Patrick’s Education Advisory Council, and on TEA Commissioner Morath’s Philanthropic Council.
+Stacy Hock is a philanthropist, public policy activist, and private investor.
+She serves on the boards of the Texas Public Policy Foundation, Aminex Therapeutics, the Blanton Museum of Art, the McCombs Graduate School of Business, and the African Dream Initiative.
+Ms. Hock is a gubernatorial appointee, serving as Vice Chair of the Texas Commission on Next Generation Assessment and Accountability.
+Stacy is president of the Parent Council at her boys’ school, Alpha.

-Previously, Ms. Hock served on the boards of City Harvest and The Bowery Mission in New York City.
+Previously, in New York City, Ms. Hock served on the boards of City Harvest and The Bowery Mission.
 Also, Ms. Hock held senior management positions in the software industry, including running IBM’s WebSphere Software Services business for the Wall Street territory.

 Tracy Wei Joseph